Canon M3 vs Nikon D3500

 - Easier wireless transfer: Supports Bluetooth for image sharing without cables.

 - More affordable: Was introduced into a lower priced category (37 percent cheaper at launch).

 - More modern: Reflects 3 years and 6 months of technical progress since the M3 launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the M3 emerges as the winner of the contest (11 : 8 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the M3 is the clear winner of the match-up (12 : 8 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon M3 and the Nikon D3500 place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera and Best DSLR Camera listings whether the two cameras rank among the cream of the crop.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains partial and cannot reveal, for example, the shooting experience and imaging performance when actually working with the M3 or the D3500.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.